LSaldyt/source-notes/README.md

     - Why Neurons Have Thousands of Synapses, A Theory of Sequence Memory in the Neocortex
     - A Theory of how Columns in the Neocortex Enable Learning the Structure of the World
     - Properties of Sparse Distributed Representations and their Application to Hierarchical Temporal Memory
-- Barrett:
+- Lisa Feldman Barrett:
     - The theory of constructed emotion: an active inference account of interoception and categorization
+    - Book

 ### Books:
  - Society of Mind, Marvin Minsky
  - The Emotion Machine, Marvin Minsky
- - GEB, and other H-books?
-I'm not sure if this is needed.

 Future Inclusions:
     - Wolfram
-    - More Barrett?
     - CoCoSci analogous groups at other schools?
+    - Better/extended neuroanatomy sources (past Hawkins)

 TODO:
     - Individual summary pages for the more important papers